ssk201/HackBio-Cancer-Internship/Converted Text.md

 The central dogma of molecular biology is the fundamental concept that explains the flow of genetic material in a cell.
 This discovery was a key milestone that significantly advanced our understanding of cellular functions, gene expression and regulation.
 According to Francis Crick, the flow of genetic material is unidirectional from DNA to RNA to proteins.
 It involves 3 steps: Replication, Transcription, and Translation.
 In eukaryotes, translation and transcription are spatiotemporally separated, occurring at different locations and times.
 Meanwhile, in prokaryotes, these processes occur simultaneously.

-Certain exceptions to the theory include retroviruses and prions.
-Despite these, the central dogma holds that genetic information cannot be rewritten from proteins alone.
+Certain exceptions to the theory include retroviruses and prions.(3) Despite these, the central dogma holds that genetic information cannot be rewritten from proteins alone.(6)

 # ****![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXcY6zuNbb59CpEXZs5AUwcYsBeM2NyCWCoTdggk6XQ17-Ux4w897_5A4l20Hw6hTb6uvYiH6IDBPdBEqjlzUyW32bwVYZe1aRiFvbY8NouxoPRS4iRIDklsNUMxY1zDu2D5a6FdORfY4g6hyIYJgvFcNk2y?key=_oH9GTytiYOCkzPM8f4bNw)****